AnastasiyaMax/IR_UoL_Data_Analysis/README.md

 ## Grading

 Final grade = 0.2 * average grade for home assignments + 0.2 * midterm + 0.2 class participation (quizzes, problem solving, attendance etc.) + 0.2 * project + 0.2 * final lab

+## Projects

+TBA.
+For now you can start forming into teams of 3 people and choosing a theme for you projects.
+You will have to find a dataset, perform EDA, run a few and validate a few models and present us your findings.